 This Explore recipe provides a simple method for digging into your agent activity using the Updater attribute.
 Explore identifies the agent, admin, or end-user who updates a ticket as the updater.
 The report reveals how many times your agents updated their tickets with a comment.

 - Zendesk Explore Professional or Enterprise

 - Editor or Admin permissions (see Giving agents access to Explore)

 How to create the report in Explore

-- In Explore, click the query icon ( ).
+- In Explore, click the reports icon ( ).

 - Next, add your metrics, the things you want to measure; in this case, the number of comments made.
 In the Metrics panel, click Add.

-- From the Comments section, add Public comments and Internal comments, then click Apply.
+- From the list of metrics, choose Comments > Public comments and Comments > Internal comments, then click Apply.

 - In the Filters section, click Add

-- From the Updater section, add the Updater role, then click Apply.
+- From the list of attributes, choose Updater > Updater role, then click Apply.

 - In the Filters panel, click Updater role to see the available results, and select the results Agent and Admin (if relevant).
-This will limit the results to comments by your team members.
+This will limit the results to comments by your team members only.

-- Choose the period you want to view, for example, This month.
+- Choose the period you want to view results for, for example, This month.

 - From the Visualizations selector, choose the Bar visualization.

-- To sort your chart, add another metric using the ‘datatip’ button in the metrics section.
-Choose Comments and then click Apply.
+- To sort your chart, add another metric using the ‘datatip’ button in the Metrics section.
+Choose Comments, then click Apply.

-- Then, from the result manipulation menu, go to the Sort section, and apply an advanced sort using the following parameters:
+- On the Sort page, apply an advanced sort using the following parameters:

 - To stack your chart, go to the chart configuration menu, Chart section, and configure the following parameters: